 The waxing moon will wash the skies over the coming week.
 But starting in late December, moonless evenings will showcase Cassiopeia the Queen in all her starry splendor.

-In early December, Cassiopeia swings directly over Polaris, the North Star, at around 8 p.m. local clock time.
+In mid-December, Cassiopeia swings directly over Polaris, the North Star, at around 7 to 8 p.m. local clock time.
 (You can’t see Polaris from temperate latitudes in the Southern Hemisphere because it’s below the horizon in that part of the world.)
 Cassiopeia – sometimes called The Lady of the Chair – is famous for having the shape of a telltale W or M. You will find this configuration of stars as a starlit M whenever she reigns highest in the sky, hovering over Polaris.

 From a dark country sky, you’ll see that Cassiopeia sits atop the luminous band of stars known as the Milky Way.
 Arching from horizon to horizon, this soft-glowing boulevard of stars represents an edgewise view into the flat disk of our own Milky Way galaxy.
 When Cassiopeia climbs above Polaris, the North Star, on these dark winter evenings, note that this hazy belt of stars that we call the Milky Way extends through the Northern Cross in the western sky and past Orion the Hunter in your eastern sky.

 This Milky Way is fainter than the glorious broad band of the Milky Way we see in a Northern Hemisphere summer or Southern Hemisphere winter.
-That’s because in we are looking toward the star-rich center of the galaxy at the opposite side of the year.
+That’s because we are looking toward the star-rich center of the galaxy at the opposite side of the year.
 On these December nights, we are looking toward the galaxy’s outer edge, not the center.